 Some destinations, like Alaska, are seasonal, with cruises that are only scheduled for a few months out of the year.
-Others, like the Caribbean and the Mediterranean, can be visited practically year-round – though some months will be better than others.
+Others, such as the Caribbean, can be visited year-round—though some months will be better than others.

 January — River Cruising the Mekong

 With warm temperatures and plenty of sunshine, January is the perfect time to take a river cruise along the mighty Mekong.
 Sailing between Cambodia and Vietnam, these historic river cruises visit well-known places like Siem Reap (for Angkor Wat); Phnom Penh, Cambodia; and Ho Chi Minh City, Vietnam.

 In addition, stops are made along the way to visit small towns, floating markets, and to experience the rural ways of life in both countries.
 January is free from the heavy downpours that characterize the shoulder months here, and days are long and sunny.
 It’s the perfect escape from winter.

 February — South America & Antarctica

 February is ideal for a cruise through South America.
 It is still very much summer for the Southern Hemisphere, so expect warm temperatures for much of the region to make for pleasant days by the pool deck, and warm days of strolling through historic cities like Rio de Janeiro, Buenos Aires, and Santiago.